The biggest Call of Duty tournament shines light on growth of esports

 Sometimes that investment comes in the form of an ever-refining CoD-caster, and sometimes it comes in the form of actual investment.
 Activision acquired MLG.tv in January 2016, just before the launch of the CoD World League, in a deal valued at $46 million.
 Plus, Activision has implemented an in-game streamer so that folks playing IW or Black Ops 3 on a PlayStation 4 can watch directly from their console.
 And that doesn’t include the live streaming on YouTube, Twitch, Facebook and even on broadcast TV in Europe.

 Now, this is hardly ESPN, but it’s a start to uniting the game-makers and the viewers under the same roof.
-And while most viewers of a tournament like CoD Champs are amateur CoD players or industry folks, it’s not difficult for a non-gamer to make the leap into watching a game like this.
+And while most viewers of a tournament like CWL Champs are amateur CoD players or industry folks, it’s not difficult for a non-gamer to make the leap into watching a game like this.

 Last weekend was the Stage 2 Playoffs, which determined the seeds for this weekend’s Champs tournament.
 I happened to be tuned in when a handful of friends came over, and threw it up on the big screen when they arrived.
 Three of my five guests never played Call of Duty, and certainly never watched esports.
 And yet, after peppering in a few questions to understand the basics, they seemed perfectly content and maybe even excited to watch the action go down.